-We don’t like the concept of having to pay to volunteer, therefore we found various solutions that we used in the past when we wanted to volunteer and stay in the same place for longer or have a different experience of slow travel.
+In our younger days, we were against the concept of paying to volunteer, therefore we found various solutions that we used in the past when we wanted to volunteer and stay in the same place for longer or have a different experience of slow travel.
 These days we have a different mentality, and we even decided to give a try to Helpx.

 Hostels are the most common places to find a volunteering position if you’re in a city, while a farm is more common outside of cities.

 There are various reasons why one would like to volunteer, maybe you want to travel longer on a low budget, or maybe you want to learn something new, or you could also just wish to use your time to help something meaningful.
 We are not here to judge, only to help you with our past volunteering experiences.

 This article will focus on alternative ways to find volunteering positions.